Jeffreybekker/birthday-notifier/README.md

 - **flake8** for code linting

 ## 🧾 Database Setup (Supabase Table)
+⚠️ **Note**: the project itself is written in Dutch terms.
+You can change it to English if you like, but you must change the column names aswel!
 Your Supabase PostgreSQL database must contain a single table with the following structure:

 ### 📊 Required Table: `familiegegevens`